haithcockce/learning-stuff/docs/training/infiniband-overview.md

 - _Subnet Manager Agent_ (SMA) entity built into the IB device which responds to the SM
   - Main entity which provides IB device info for the SM
   - Communicates over the _Subnet Manager Interface_ (SMI), QP0, with SM
-  - Communicates via Management Datagrams (MAD), a dedicated type of packet used for communicating between Managers and Agents.
+  - Communicates via _Management Datagrams_ (MAD), a dedicated type of packet used for communicating between Managers and Agents.
     - Many types of Managers and Agents exist, such as ones specific to devices, performance and performance counters, and subnet managers.
 An SMA is an agent specific to SM communications.
     - Listed because, like most components of IB, a userspace entity can register a client to monitor and respond to MADs, thus creating a userspace portion, `umad`.
-    - For example, `ibping`, similar to `ping` but performing only at the Link Layer, requires use of umad devices files to communicate
+    - For example, `ibping`, similar to `ping` but performing only at the Link Layer, requires use of umad device files to communicate

 ### Communications Management